-In some cases, a spouse will be relieved of the tax, interest, and penalties on a joint tax return.
+In some cases, a spouse (or former spouse) will be relieved of the tax, interest, and penalties on a joint tax return.
 Three types of relief are available.

 - 1) Innocent spouse relief.

-- Relief by separation of liability.
+- 2) Relief by separation of liability.

 - 3) Equitable relief.

 This publication explains these types of relief, who may qualify for them, and how to get them.
 You can also use the Innocent Spouse Tax Relief Eligibility Explorer at www.irs.gov to see if you qualify for innocent spouse relief.
-Click on "Individuals," "Innocent Spouses," and "Explore if you are an Eligible Innocent Spouse".
+Click on "Individuals," "Innocent Spouses," and "Explore if you are an Eligible Innocent Spouse."

-Married persons who did not file joint returns in community property states may also qualify for relief.
+Married persons who did not file joint returns, but who live in community property states, may also qualify for relief.
 See Community Property Laws, later.